Anynomouss/grin-for-muggles/README.md

 Since there are no addresses or otherwise identifying information in transactions, there is very little you can learn by analyzing the Grin blockchain.
 The more transactions are aggregated, the harder it will be to guess which inputs and outputs are linked.
 Simply put, unless an observer had access to transaction data before aggregating, he or she does not know which inputs or outputs are linked.
 That is pretty neat trick to improve the anonymity for all transactions.

 There is however another very important aspect of "aggregating" that we have to discuss.
 Any output that is spend occurs both as input as well as output with the same public-key, meaning its value is identical.
 As you have learned in basic math, if you sum two equations and something occurs on both sides of an equation  (so both with + and -), you can simply ~cross it out~.
-For example if we have two transactions with `A,B,C,D` being inputs when on the left of the '=' symbol and outputs when on right of the `=` symbol, they can be aggregated:<br/><br/>
+For example if we have two transactions with `A,B,C,D` being inputs when on the left of the '=' symbol and being outputs when on right of the `=` symbol, they can be aggregated:<br/><br/>
 *transaction 1: A = B + C <br/>*
 *transaction 2: B = D + E  <br/>*
 *_________________________________+ <br/>*
 *Aggregated   : A ~~+B-B~~ = C+D+E <br/>*

-The same holds true when considering the blockchain as a whole, all transactions can be added/aggregated to calculate whether the supply is correct and all input commitments that occur also as an output commitment be discarded:<br/><br/>
+The same holds true when considering the blockchain as a whole, all transactions can be added/aggregated to calculate whether the supply is correct and all input commitments that also occur as output commitments, can be discarded:<br/><br/>
 `Σ utxo = Σ kernel + height * 60 * H`

-This means all nodes can simply forget an output ever existed once it is spend!. **Grin only remembers unspent transaction outputs**.
+This means that all nodes can simply forget an output ever existed once it is spend!. **Grin only remembers unspent transaction outputs**.
 This is great for saving blockchain space (scalability) as well as for privacy.
 To put this to the test, make a backup of your **wallet_data** folder, delete the original and try restoring your wallet from the seed.
-You  will find-out that even your own wallet will have forgotten transactions for which the outputs were spend.
+You  will find-out that even your own wallet will have forgotten transactions for which the outputs were spend :astonished:.

 > **TAKE AWAY:**
  In grin, every transaction is a MultSig where both sender and receiver create a partial signature where they sign for their own inputs and outputs.
 Their partial-signature together creates the signature for the whole transaction.
-Transactions can be freely be aggregated at the level of a) a transactions, b) blocks, c) blockchain.
+Transactions can be freely be aggregated at the level of a) a transactions, b) a block, c) the blockchain.
 A node treats the Grin blockchain as one large transaction!
 To verify this "large transaction" is true, you node verifies:
 `Σ utxo = Σ kernel + height * 60 * H`
 The above simple equation proves that no new coins are created apart from the block reward as well as the validity of all transactions.
 This trick of "forgetting" spend outputs is called *[cut-through](https://docs.grin.mw/wiki/introduction/(og)introduction-to-mimblewimble/#cut-throughhttps://docs.grin.mw/wiki/introduction/(og)introduction-to-mimblewimble/#cut-through)*.